servicosgovbr/portal-de-servicos/docs/desenvolvimento/escalabilidade.md

 # Escalabilidade

-É possível aumentar a capacidade de carga do Portal de Serviços de duas maneiras:
+É possível aumentar a capacidade de carga do sistema de duas maneiras:

 ## Aumentando a capacidade do servidor (vertical)